Macgie29/uDacity_DS_Nanodegree/capstone/README.md

 ### Interaction <a name="paragraph3"></a>

 Project is mainly an outcome for a review and doesn't need to be edited for the future purposes.
-The description of the results are on this medium post - TBD
+The description of the results are on this medium post - https://medium.com/@DataThinker/which-factor-makes-starbucks-offers-succesful-31aa82e9449a

 ### Author <a name="paragraph4"></a>